barbarabontempo/node-prisma-app/README.md

 Navigate to your Docker dashboard and check that all your images are up and running:
 ![Docker images running](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/KouAXjoK/8578eace-651c-4173-9e70-8283ead86fe1.jpg?source=viewer&v=a7eb210fab1808b2d0ec7882fb5e1f17)

+postgres - to execute and run the Postgres database container on port 5432.
+To access the database, set the environment as POSTGRES_USER: postgres, POSTGRES_PASSWORD: postgres, and POSTGRES_DB: myblog.

+nose-prisma-app_datadog-agent_1 - This is the Datadog Agent image that are Traces will be sent to.

+pgadmin - Pgadmin will help you have a visual representation of the Postgres database.
+It has an interactive UI that lets you see the data that you manipulate.
+Prisma automatically sets this database and table.

+prisma-postgres-api - this service runs the Prisma API that you have just created.
+It will access the Postgres service, run the Prisma schema and populate our data models to the database.

 Then, hover over the prisma-postgres-api and open the integrated Docker API:
 ![Prisma cli](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/d5u9qOo8/6d6bd25c-8631-446e-8af5-e9bfce823347.jpg?source=viewer&v=1e49063635c2c85acb601b73a3aefb48)